-Beginning with Rosh Hashana 5775, the Jewish People will have the privilege of observing the commandment of Shemita, the Sabbatical year.
+Beginning with Rosh Hashana 5782, the Jewish People will have the privilege of observing the commandment of Shemita, the Sabbatical year.
 Observing this mitzva has always been a challenge for the Jewish People, and as a result sometimes Jews unfortunately view it as a burden.
-Nevertheless, I believe that meeting this challenge is a unique privilege, one that is available to us only once every seven years, and only in the Land of Israel.
-Below are some resources to help you understand more about this great opportunity.
+Nevertheless, I believe that meeting this challenge is a unique privilege: one that is available to us in these generations for the first time in millennia, only once every seven years, and only in Israel.

 I’ve written this short booklet in order to help make the laws and concepts of Shemita more understandable and accessible to the English-speaking public.
 It’s my hope that by investing a few minutes to read about and understand the various options available, the reader will not only be able to ask informed halachic questions and understand what he or she is buying and eating, but will also be inspired by the great opportunities modern Shemita observance provides.

-During the course of the Shemita year, I am running customized group tours exploring different aspects of Shemita.
+During the course of the Shemita year, I run customized tours for groups and families exploring different aspects of Shemita.

 The tours can take place in various locations in Israel, and depending on the needs and interests of your group, the tour can combine any of the following elements: